sabrinathai/ExperienceSampler/Google-Script-Data-Collector/Instructions.md

 ## saveData functions
 Next, you will need to tell the ExperienceSampler where to send the data by locating the saveData and saveDataLastPage functions in the `index.js` file and copying and pasting the URL for the Google web app.
-In these functions, the only other property that you should double-check is the `type` property, which should be set to `get`.
-The `type` property indicates how the data will be sent to the web app.

 The only difference between the `saveData` and `saveDataLastPage` functions is that participants will be notified whether the data was sent to the server successfully when the `saveDataLastPage` function is executed but not when the `saveData` function is executed.
 These